Receding Gums vs Healthy Gums: See the Differences with Images

 High frenum attachment

-In some cases, the frenum attaches too high to the gum, creating constant tension.
+In some cases, the frenum attaches too high to the gum line, creating constant tension.
 Over time, this tension can pull the gum tissue away from the teeth.

 Thin Gums